advoidh-b/17feb/README.md

-# 17FEB?
+### 17FEB

-Just a general purpose repo for testing random sources.
+is the repo where i run all the tests (random sources).

-(17FEB is the fixed name i give them)
+Note: "17Feb" is the fixed designation i gave them.